Nils Petersen

-Nils Petersen ([ˈniːls ˈpeːtɐzn̩, ˈnɪls -]; born 6 December 1988) is a German professional footballer who plays as a forward for Bundesliga club SC Freiburg and the Germany national team.
+Nils Petersen ([ˈniːls ˈpeːtɐzn̩, ˈnɪls -]; born 6 December 1988) is a German former professional footballer who played as a forward.
 He appeared in the 2016 Summer Olympics and remains the first and only German footballer who has scored five goals in a single game with the national team.

+At club level, Petersen played in the Bundesliga for Energie Cottbus, Bayern Munich, Werder Bremen and SC Freiburg.

 Youth

 Petersen spent his early youth developing at hometown club FC Einheit in Wernigerode and afterward continued his development at VfB Germania in Halberstadt.
 Later he attended the Sport School Jena, playing in their youth team, eventually leaving during the summer of 2007.

 Club career

 Carl Zeiss Jena

 In February 2005, Carl Zeiss Jena signed Petersen to a youth contract, before promoting him to the First Team in January 2007.
 Before promotion to the first team, Petersen had already gained experience playing with the reserves playing in the Oberliga.
 Petersen made his professional debut on 4 February 2007 (20th matchday), in a 1–0 loss in an away match against 1.
 FC Köln.
 He entered the match in the 89th minute as a substitute for Mohammed El Berkani.

-In future matches, he would serve as a "Super-Sub" coming off the bench to score decisive goals against Alemannia Aachen, Erzgebirge Aue, 1.
+In future matches, he would serve as a "super-sub" coming off the bench to score decisive goals against Alemannia Aachen, Erzgebirge Aue, 1.
 FC Kaiserslautern, and FC Augsburg.
+Jena suffered relegation in the spring of 2008 so in the beginning of the 2008-09 season he appeared in the 3.
+Liga for the Thuringian club.